 Mark owns his own continuing education company where he teaches coursework in modern pain neuroscience and its incorporation into daily patient care.
 His company’s mission is bringing the patient voice back to healthcare and helping clinicians better understand and help people in pain.

 He lives in Phoenix, Arizona with his wife Mallory who is a professor in physical therapy at Midwestern University, his daughter Evelyn, and his dog Max.
-If you do not find him nerding out on pain you will find him with his wife at concerts, in search of the their next favorite foodie destination, running, or hiking.
+If you do not find him nerding out on pain science reading, you will find him with his wife at concerts, in search of their next favorite foodie destination, running, or hiking.